The Rare Breeding Birds Panel

 Click here to watch the talks from the RBBP’s 50th anniversary conference

-The RBBP’s most recent report, Rare breeding birds in the UK in 2021, was published in British Birds in November 2023.
-It gives details on the 111 species and races of rare breeding birds reported in the UK in 2021, more than ever before.
+The RBBP’s most recent report, Rare breeding birds in the UK in 2022, was published in British Birds in November 2024.
+It gives details on the 108 species and races of rare breeding birds reported in the UK in 2022, the second-highest ever total.
 A summary and results table can be found here.

 Rare breeding birds in the UK in 2021